 - The results will be a mix of the house number and the sign both.

-- to check out if this sign and house are comfortable together, count the houses between them, a 6/8 axis is a bit uncomfortable, applies more to Virgo and Scorpio ascendants.
+- to check out if this sign and house are comfortable together, count the houses between them. e.g. Virgo ascendant is sign number 6 sitting in the house number one, this is a 6/8 axis and is a bit uncomfortable.
+This applies to Virgo and Scorpio ascendants as every house number and sign number is in the adversarial 6/8.
+There is a sense of discomfort in every house.

 - The planetary owner of that sign, his ‘comfort’ levels!